sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 - What fresh ingredients are most common in HelloFresh Spain’s vegetarian recipes?

 **Part 2: Exploring new possibilities for more local, plant-forward menus**
 - What % of recipes are seasonal each month?
-What is the Seasonality Trend?
+What is the Seasonality Trend? (which months could use some love?)
-- Ingredient drivers 1: ingredients most often appear out of season? (chance to change)
+- Ingredient drivers 1: Ingredients most often appear in season?
+And which ingredients most out of season?
 - Ingredient drivers 2: Which are the ‘forgotten’ vegetables?
 Where is there a lot of potential?